Is Our Chatbot Telling Lies? Assessing Correctness of an LLM-based Dutch Support Chatbot: Methodology

-The tree is constructed by the first author through iterative testing and modification using message-answer pairs.
+The tree is initially constructed by the first author through iterative testing and modification using message-answer pairs.
 For the initial message-answer pair, the author assessed what makes the answer untrue and added a node describing the mistake.
-Then, they evaluated another message-answer pair to check if the decision tree properly rejects the answer.
+Then, another message-answer pair was evaluated to check if the decision tree properly rejects the answer.
 If not, a node is added or changed.
 This procedure is executed for all message-answer pairs and consistently cross-checked with the pairs that have already been evaluated.

+While the first version of the decision tree was proposed by the first author, it evolved iteratively to incorporate AFAS-specific context and maintain simplicity.
+Each of the other two authors contributed this perspective during the iterative process, and the AI development team at AFAS also provided input through discussions on the tree’s construction.
+Thus, although the tree was primarily built by the first author, it was developed in close consultation with others.

-As the decision tree is constructed by a single researcher, of course the representation differs if another human manually creates it.
-However, the created decision tree is confirmed by multiple employees of the company that it correctly reflects the annotation process.
+As the decision tree is constructed manually, of course the representation differs if created by another researcher.
+However, multiple employees of the company confirm that the created decision tree correctly reflects the annotation process.
+Even when multiple people are involved, the decision tree reflects their interpretation of the mental model, which may differ from the actual mental model.
+However, by involving several contributors in the process, we believe we reduced this threat and arrived at a more generic and robust mental model.
 The final version of the decision tree can then be used to determine whether an answer is truthful.
 Although the decision tree does not make perfect decisions, it effectively visualizes the mental process of an annotator.
-A part of the tree is shown in Figure \ref{fig:partTree}, and the full tree is included in the replication package \cite{Replication}.
+A part of the tree is shown in Figure \ref{fig:partTree}, and the full tree is included in the replication package \citep{Replication}.